RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Usage of Policy Constraints Extension

 The CAs may assert policy constraints in CA certificates.
+When this extension appears, at least one of *requireExplicitPolicy* or *inhibitPolicyMapping* must be present.
+When present, this extension should be marked as noncritical\*, to support legacy applications that cannot process *policyConstraints.*
+For Subordinate CA certificates *inhibitPolicyMappings,* skip certs will be set to 0.
+For cross-certificates *inhibitPolicyMappings,* skip certs will be set to 1, or 2 for the Federal Bridge CA.
+When *requireExplicitPolicy* is included, skip certs will be set to 0.

 ### Policy Qualifiers Syntax and Semantics